andrew/ultimate-awesome/README.md

 - [awesome-structural-bioinformatics](https://github.com/twoXes/awesome-structural-bioinformatics) - Structural Bioinformatics is awesome.
 Throw your textbook in the garbage, light the garbage can on fire, and blend the ashes into your cold brew almond milk latte and read this.
 - [awesome-nonprofit-discounts](https://github.com/wordnik/awesome-nonprofit-discounts) - A list of awesome companies who discount their software for nonprofit orgs.
 - [awesome-feature-engineering](https://github.com/xiaoganghan/awesome-feature-engineering) - A curated list of feature engineering techniques for image and text machine learning.
-- [awesome-ecommerce](https://github.com/zachary/awesome-ecommerce) - Collect and develop Open Source or Free Projects for building ecommerce platform easy and fast and free.
 - [awesome-ml-fairness](https://github.com/brandeis-machine-learning/awesome-ml-fairness) - Papers and online resources related to machine learning fairness.
 - [awesome-cadquery](https://github.com/CadQuery/awesome-cadquery) - A curated list of CadQuery code and resources.
 - [fucking-awesome-selfhosted](https://github.com/Correia-jpv/fucking-awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers.
 With repository stars⭐ and forks🍴.